kudelabs/roc-lab2/README.markdown

 ---

 Rails on Campus is a program started by Leon Du and Shaokun Wu, 2 ruby developers in Guangzhou, China.
 The idea is to build a good set of material for introduction courses that can be used to teach Rails on college campuses.
-In Guangzhou, and many other areas around the world, college students are often not exposed to newer technology, and are left to learn on the job.
-The goal of this program is to introduce students to a new world of open source development frameworks that are quite popular around the world.
-Not just Rails, but also things like Node.js or Python/Django.
+College students are often not exposed to newer technology, and are left to learn on the job.
+The goal of this program is to introduce students to the world of open source development frameworks to help prepare them for a good job.

 Rails on Campus is sponsored by:
 + gzruby - The Guangzhou Ruby Group http://groups.google.com/group/gzruby